OmolaraGold/LITA_Class_Project/README.md

     - What is the overall sales?
     - What branch of the company is selling the most?
     - Which products sells the most?

+  ### DATA ANALYSIS
+  This is where I learnt how to write and run some basic functions used during analysis such as;
+    - COUNT
+    - COUNTIF
+    - MAX
+    - MAXIF
+    - SUM
+    - SUMIF
+    - VLOOKUP
+  This is where I also learnt how to write some basic line of codes and queries such as;